Growing older at home is possible with the right kind of remodeling

 “It’s important to take a thoughtful approach and design something that is both practical and beautiful rather than something that’s a temporary fix,” says Carnemark.

-One difficulty for many homes is adding a ramp for wheelchair accessibility, says Lerner, especially if a home has multiple steps and steep grade.
+One difficulty for many homes is adding a ramp for wheelchair accessibility, says Lerner, especially if a home has multiple steps and a steep grade.
 In some cases, landscaping can be used to camouflage a temporary ramp.

 Naughton emphasizes the importance of working with experts to evaluate your home and the options for aging in place modifications.